top of page

 TRIP POTENTIAL

-Surface slip resistance testing can eliminate slip and trip potential.
-The cited Australian Standards indicate wet slip resistance requirements for a range of surfaces, including:
+Surface slip resistance testing is essential for mitigating the risk of slips and trips.
+The Australian Standards referenced determine the wet slip resistance criteria for a variety of surfaces, including:

 • Hotels, offices, public buildings, schools and kindergartens